boostorg/hof/doc/src/more_examples.md

 More examples
 =============

-As the Fit library is a collection of generic utilities related to functions, there is many useful cases with the library, but a key point of many of these utilities is that they can solve these problems with much simpler constructs than whats traditionally been done with metaprogramming.
-Lets take look at some of the use cases for using the Fit library.
+As Boost.HigherOrderFunctions is a collection of generic utilities related to functions, there is many useful cases with the library, but a key point of many of these utilities is that they can solve these problems with much simpler constructs than whats traditionally been done with metaprogramming.
+Lets take look at some of the use cases for using Boost.HigherOrderFunctions.

 Initialization
 --------------